 Right click an element to see the context menu and perform several operations against the element.

-- Search Tree - display a second toolbar to search the DOM.
+Search Tree - to search an element in the DOM.

 A simple text search may not have enough horsepower to locate elements located deep in a large or complex DOM.
 For that reason, the DOM Explorer search tool has rich element identification capabilities that range from simple searches by name to complex criteria expressed using XPath and Regular Expression searches.
 You can use simple find expressions that test an element against a value as shown in the screenshot above.
 That example shows a hit for an element that has an "id" attribute of "lga".

 On the left side of the expression you can use any valid attribute name (i.e. "id", "div", "name", etc.), or any of the following: